skwasjer/Correlate/README.md

 ## Alternatives for more advanced Distributed Tracing

-Please consider that .NET Core 3.1 and up now has built-in support for [W3C TraceContext](https://github.com/w3c/trace-context) ([blog](https://devblogs.microsoft.com/aspnet/improvements-in-net-core-3-0-for-troubleshooting-and-monitoring-distributed-apps/)) and that there are other distributed tracing libraries with more functionality than Correlate.
+Please consider that since .NET Core 3.1 and up there is built-in support for [W3C TraceContext](https://github.com/w3c/trace-context) ([blog](https://devblogs.microsoft.com/aspnet/improvements-in-net-core-3-0-for-troubleshooting-and-monitoring-distributed-apps/)) and that there are other distributed tracing libraries with more functionality than Correlate.
 Personally, I am using `System.Diagnostics.ActivitySource` and OpenTelemetry in my professional work.

 - [OpenTelemetry](https://opentelemetry.io/)
 - [Jaeger](https://www.jaegertracing.io/)